-The incurred term Bias-PL controls the model confidence on $(X, \nY=1)\sim \nD$ and has a diminishing effect as $\p(\nY=1)\to 1/2$.
-Generally, peer loss relates to GLS as the negatively weighted GLS term appears to be a regularizer.
-Note that we have access to the $\p(\nY=1)$, we can bridge the gap between GLS and peer loss by adding an estimable term \text{Bias-PL}.
-With some derivations, we further show in Theorem \ref{thm:pl_glsr}, when noisy priors are equal, peer loss has an exact GLS form. \begin{theorem} When the noisy labels have equal prior, i.e, $\p(\nY=0)=\p(\nY=1)$, peer loss is a special form of NLS regularization with smooth rate $r_{\text{PL}}$.
-Besides, \begin{mybox}
+\end{proposition} The incurred term Bias-PL controls the model confidence on $(X, \nY=1)\sim \nD$ and has a diminishing effect as $\p(\nY=1)\to 1/2$.
+Generally, the peer loss relates to the unified setting (GLS) as the negatively weighted GLS term appears to be a regularizer.
+Note that we have access to the $\p(\nY=1)$, we can bridge the gap by adding an estimable term \text{Bias-PL}.
+With some derivations, we further show in Theorem \ref{thm:pl_glsr}, when noisy priors are equal, the peer loss has an exact NLS form. \begin{theorem} When the noisy labels have equal prior, i.e., $\p(\nY=0)=\p(\nY=1)$, the peer loss is a special form of NLS regularization with the smooth rate $r_{\text{PL}}$.
+Besides,